|

 straightforward.
 Physics was a bit harder but once I got over the maths bit I

 found it to be reasonably straightforward.
-Wednesday afternoons were always
+Wednesday afternoons were

-forearm whilst acting as goalie in one match I gave that up!.
-I tried rugby
+left forearm whilst acting as goalie in one match I gave that up!.
+I tried rugby but found that to be a bit rough going

-but found that to be a bit rough going for me, after all breaking an arm
+for me, after all breaking an arm playing football, a relatively less

-playing football, a relatively less punishing game was enough, I didn’t want
+punishing game was enough, I didn’t want to risk breaking my neck or leg.
+I

-to risk breaking my neck or leg.
-I was only a slight guy in those days, about
+was only a slight guy in those days, about 5 ft 2

-5 ft 2 inches and weighing about 6 stone.
+inches and weighing about 6 stone.
 I eventually took to cross country

 running.
 For two reasons, 1, that I liked it and 2, it got you away from the